kmy-01/NewRepo/README.md

 ## Edited the ReadMe.md

-You can use the [editor on GitHub](https://github.com/kmy-01/NewRepo/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 **This site is made** with_Jeckyll_ and `Some Code`

 ### Wow We use markdown language in WhatsApp!

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block